Nahin-CDR/WalkMate-Privacy-policy/README.md

 At WalkMate, we are committed to protecting your privacy.
-This privacy policy explains how we collect, use, and disclose information about you when you use our mobile application (the "App").
+This privacy policy explains how we collect, use, and disclose information about you when you use our mobile application <b>WalkMate<b>.

 ## 1. Information We Collect
 <br>